Bosque: Setting

-In the predominantly arid or semi-arid southwestern United States, a bosque is an oasis-like ribbon of green vegetation, often canopied, that only exists near rivers, streams, or other water courses.
-The most notable bosque is the 300 mi-long ecosystem along the valley of the middle Rio Grande in New Mexico that extends from Santa Fe south to El Paso, Texas.
-One of the most famous and ecologically intact sections of the bosque is included in the Bosque del Apache National Wildlife Refuge.
+In the predominantly arid or semiarid Southwestern United States, a bosque is an oasis-like ribbon of green forest, often canopied, that only exists near rivers, streams, or other water courses.
+The most notable bosque is the 300 mi-long forest ecosystem along the valley of the middle Rio Grande in New Mexico that extends from Santa Fe, through Albuquerque and south to El Paso, Texas.
+One of the most famous and ecologically intact sections of the bosque is included in the Bosque del Apache National Wildlife Refuge, which is located south of San Antonio, NM.
+Another bosque can be found in Costa Rica, a beautiful wildlife refuge named Bosque Alegre.

+Middle Rio Grande bosque

+Various refuges, parks, and trails for visitors, such as the Paseo Del Bosque trail are in Albuquerque, New Mexico.

 Flora and fauna

-Thanks to the resulting ecosystem from the river and the forest in the desert, Bosque has a characteristic variety of flora and fauna.
+As a desert riparian forest, the middle Rio Grande bosque has a characteristic variety of flora and fauna.
 Common trees in the bosque habitat include mesquite, cottonwood, desert willow, and desert olive.
-Because there is often only a single canopy layer and because the tree species found in the bosque are generally deciduous, a wide variety of shrubs, grasses, and other understory vegetation is also supported.
+Because often only a single canopy layer occurs and because the tree species found in the bosque are generally deciduous, a wide variety of shrubs, grasses, and other understory vegetation is also supported.
 Desert hackberry, blue palo verde, graythorn (Condalia lycioides), Mexican elder (Sambucus mexicana), virgin's bower, and Indian root all flourish in the bosque.
 The habitat also supports a large variety of lichens.
-For a semi-arid region, there is extraordinary biodiversity at the interface of the bosque and surrounding desert ecosystems.
-Certain subsets of vegetative association are defined within the Kuchler scheme, including the Mesquite Bosque.
-In 2017, 150 different species of flora (trees, shurbs, forbs, and grasses) were documented in Albuquerque's Bosque (New Mexico, United States).
+For a semiarid region, an extraordinary biodiversity exists at the interface of the bosque and surrounding desert ecosystems.
+Certain subsets of vegetative association are defined within the Kuchler scheme, including the mesquite bosque.
+In 2017, 150 different species of flora (trees, shrubs, forbs, and grasses) were documented in Albuquerque's bosque.